Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/readme.md

 ## Utility network

+* [Configure subnetwork trace](ArcGISRuntime.WPF.Viewer/Samples/Utility%20network/ConfigureSubnetworkTrace/readme.md) - Get a server-defined trace configuration for a given tier and modify its traversability scope, add new condition barriers and control what is included in the subnetwork trace result.
 * [Perform valve isolation trace](ArcGISRuntime.WPF.Viewer/Samples/Utility%20network/PerformValveIsolationTrace/readme.md) - Run a filtered trace to locate operable features that will isolate an area from the flow of network resources.
 * [Trace utility network](ArcGISRuntime.WPF.Viewer/Samples/Utility%20network/TraceUtilityNetwork/readme.md) - Discover connected features in a utility network using connected, subnetwork, upstream, and downstream traces.